so99ynoodles/blockchain-practice/README.md

 # Blockchain Practice

-This repository is a personal toy project for understanding blockchain / ethereum / solidity and build web applications with those technologies.
+This repository is a personal toy project to understand blockchain / ethereum / solidity and to build web applications with those technologies.